youssef3332-a11y/Dining-_Philosophers_Problem/README.md

 *here is a demo on how the use the make file*

 > **⚠ Important:**
 > The Makefile provided in this repository is designed to work on **Linux** or **Kali Linux**, which are Unix-like operating systems.
-It may not function correctly on other operating systems as the program work with the pthread library which is not a build-in library and difficult to install.
+It may not function correctly on other operating systems as the program work with the pthread library which is not a build-in library and difficult to install, and the makefile contain some unix commands.